 Tisquesusa became zipa-ruler-of the southern Muisca Confederation in 1514 after his uncle died.
 The Muisca Confederation was one nation of people that was ruled by different people in the north and south.
-By rule of the Muisca line of succession, the zipa's oldest sister's oldest son always became the next zipa, and so the leadership role was passed from uncle to nephew rather than from father to son.
+By rule of the Muisca line of succession, the zipa's oldest sister's oldest son always became the next zipa.

 Tisquesusa was as ready as he'd ever be.
 His family had just come out of mourning for his uncle, who had been mummified and laid to rest only a few short days before with pottery, food, golden ornaments, and other afterlife necessities carefully laid by his side in a princely tomb.
-Tisquesusa had spent the last days fasting and felt weak but purified, as was expected of him.
-When the ceremony was about to start, Tisquesusa solemnly boarded the royal raft along the shore of Lake Guatavita with his attendants and the village holy men.

-When they had reached the proper point of the lake-about chest-deep-Tisquesusa slowly dropped his ceremonial robe and allowed the priests to cover his body in a sticky sap before they covered him from head to toe in gold dust until he shone and sparkled like the Sun god himself.
+Tisquesusa had spent the last days fasting and felt weak but purified, as he should.
+The ceremony was about to start and Tisquesusa solemnly boarded the raft with his attendants and the village holy men by the shores of Lake Guatavita.
+When they had reached the proper point of the lake-about chestdeep-Tisquesusa slowly dropped his ceremonial robe and allowed the priests to cover his body in a sticky sap before they covered him from head to toe in gold dust until he shone and sparkled like the Sun god himself.
 Slowly, carefully, Tisquesusa lowered himself into the waters of the lake and submerged, purifying himself for his people, for the quality of his reign, and for the goddess of the lake.
-The people on the shore and those on the raft began to shower the lake with more gifts of gold and of emeralds, asking the Lake goddess to keep them and bless the new zipa.
+The people on the shore and those on the raft began to shower the lake with more gifts of gold and of emeralds.

-Back on the shore, now absolved of the solemn ceremonies of the day, the atmosphere became celebratory and the Muisca people were now excited to feast and revel-for it was not every day that the Muisca inaugurated a new zipa.
-Tisquesusa, however, had one more traditional ceremony to attend before he could join in the celebrations.
+Back on the shore, now absolved of the solemn ceremonies of the day, the atmosphere became celebratory and the Muisca people were now excited to feast and revel, for it was not every day that the Muisca inaugurated a new zipa.
+Tisquesusa, however, had one more traditional ceremony to attend.

 Tisquesusa ducked as he entered the low door of the hut belonging to the mohan named Popón.
 The ancient mohan bowed his head, hunched over his crossed legs and stayed there until Tisquesusa began to worry that the old seer had fallen asleep.
 Popón took a deep rattling breath and said: "The men will come from far, you will not know their kin nor their gods.
-They will bear sharp weapons that bite like lightning and sound like thunder, the likes of which you have never seen before.
+They will bear sharp weapons that bite like lightning and sound like thunder, the likes you have never seen before.
 You will not be able to stop them and you will die bathing in your own blood."
 With that the mohan looked to the door and Tisquesusa knew it was his cue to leave, though he longed to ask questions.